fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 ### Please Ask for Help
-I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
+Please please please come talk me at any time.
+I'm alway happy to tell you how I think you're doing in the class and how it can be improved (if at all).

 If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
 Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.